coracle-social/coracle/README.md

 - Customize configuration in `.env` (optional, see below)
 - Start the development server: `npm run dev`

+# Linking welshman

+When developing Welshman via Coracle, I use `npx link`.
+However, @welshman/editor doesn't link correctly.
+Plus, `npm link` has some bugs I'm not sure are replicated with `npx link`, so I generally remove node_modules and re-install whenever linking (links get nuked when running any npm install).
+This is all encapsulated in `clean_and_link.sh`, which should take care of most things.
+If using a local version of welshman, run that before developing.

 # Tests

 - Run all tests: `npm run test`